JavaFXpert/roblox-gpt3-game/README.md

 Stacker would implement these actions by visiting the corresponding game locations and picking/carrying/stacking blocks.

-#### GPT-3 prompt and parameters
+#### GPT prompt and parameters
-The GPT-3 prompt for chatting with the NPC named Stacker will be something like this:
+The GPT prompt for chatting with the NPC named Stacker will be something like this:
 ''There is a red block, an orange block, a yellow block, a green block, a blue block, and a purple block.
 Perform the following actions step by step:

 Command: Stack the blocks in their color's alphabetical order